priyamnagar/feature_selection_titanic/README.md

-# feature_selection_titanic
+# Feature selection (Titanic Dataset)
-Feature Selection using different methods with Titanic Dataset with 85 to 90.8% accuracy
+Feature Selection using different methods with 85 to 90.8% accuracy